salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 A server MUST support the HTTP method "POST" to allow HTTP methods a client may not support.

-POST query string "action" MUST be a value of
+POST query string "action" MUST be a case sensitive value of
 * PUT
 * PATCH
 * DELETE
 * "Custom action"

+Routes MUST respond with error to
+* PuT
+* Patch
+* delete
+* etc other case variations

 ```
 POST {service}/{resources}?action={verb}